 This goes hand in hand with having plenty of stops, as you can have a good pit stop and have some proper food when you do.
 But it’s not always full on meals that your kids want when they are stuck in the car with you, instead a simple apple snack is all they might need.

-You’ll often find as well that kids (and adults) are happier when they’ve got snacks or a full stomach, you don’t want to be caught out on the road and for anyone to be hungry or thirsty, it could cause a few avoidable tears.
+You’ll often find as well that kids (and adults) are happier when they’ve had the best road trip snacks or a full stomach, you don’t want to be caught out on the road and for anyone to be hungry or thirsty, it could cause a few avoidable tears.
 As a parent you should have a good idea of what your kid likes to eat anyway, so it won’t be an issue packing the car up.

 But make sure you consider the nature of your journey, if you have space for a cool bag then great you can easily pack your snacks.
 But remember, if you put the cool bag in the back of the car you won’t be able to get to it easily when you or your kids want a snack, so make sure you keep food and drinks in the front when you can.